-As a highly respected artiste and singer he has a distinguished track record of fine stage craft.
-Roy has enjoyed major success when he signed a recording deal in the mid-seventies with the J.A.L.N.
-Band, one of the ﬁrst bands to storm the British charts with the dance record, ‘Disco Music, I Like It’ co-produced by Pete Waterman and featured on the BBC Top of the Pops, a British music chart television programme, popular between the 60s until the mid-2000s.
+A multi-talented singer-songwriter, Roy ﬁrst enjoyed success when he signed a recording deal with Magnet Records in the mid-‘70s with the J.A.L.N.
+Band, one of the ﬁrst bands to dominate the British charts with the dance record, ‘Disco Music, I Like It’ co-produced by Pete Waterman and featured on the BBC Top of the Pops, a British music chart television programme, popular between the 60s until the mid-2000s.

-The Dictionary of Soul ® show includes songs by Otis Reading, James Brown, The O-Jays, The Supremes, Temptations, Four Tops and other Soul / Motown greats.
+The Dictionary of Soul ® show includes songs by Otis Redding, James Brown, The O-Jays, The Supremes, Temptations, Four Tops, Drifters and other Soul / Motown greats.

 Roy’s global audiences are often delighted by the musical assemblage of the well-loved classics such as: Get Ready, Sitting on the Dock of the Bay, Me & Mrs Jones, Under the Boardwalk, Can’t Help Myself, My Girl, Save the Last Dance for Me, and Love Train.